 Breast implants can either be filled with saline (salt water) or silicone gel (a synthetic material).
-All breast implants have an outer envelope made of silicone.
-This envelope can be “smooth” or “textured.”
+All breast implants have an outer shell made of silicone.
+This shell can be “smooth” or “textured.”

 Smooth implants feel softer and move more easily in the breast.
 They can be more prone to wrinkling or rippling than textured implants.

 Textured breast implants are less likely to move or become displaced.

 Breast implants can cause Anaplastic Large Cell Lymphoma (ALCL), a cancer of the immune system.
 Most of the patients who developed this cancer had textured breast implants.
 This may be because the bumpy surface provides a better surface for bacteria to grow.
 You can read more about breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) here.

 Saline implants are made of a silicone envelope that’s filled with saline.

 Here are reasons why some women prefer saline implants:

 - Saline implants usually deflate when they leak and the salt water is not usually dangerous.

 - There is no leaking silicone gel that can travel to the breast and other organs, such as the lungs and liver, and cause serious medical problems.